GAMINGNOOBdev/baranium/README.md

 the language in other projects.

 # Building
-To build, simply run `make` in either the `Compiler` or the `Runtime` directory.<br/>
+On Linux and Mac OS simply run `make` in either the `Compiler` or the `Runtime` directory.<br/>
-Note: Windows is not supported at the moment and build support for Windows will not come from me, I don't like Windows so don't expect support for that operating system.
+For windows builds create a `build` directory, run cmake in that directory and pointing cmake to the CMakeLists.txt file's location and then building the project using visual studio or mingw, whatever you may have installed.

 # Using the compiler
 just let the compiler print out the help message, it'll tell you everything.